 Playa Balandra is regarded by some as Mexico’s most beautiful beach.
-Between the white sand, clear water, and calm, shallow waters perfect for swimming, it is perfect for families with young children.
+Between the white sand, clear water and calm, shallow waters, it is ideal for families with young children.

 Tucked away behind private property, many may think this beautiful beach is inaccessible.
-At any given time, this small beach only has a few people visiting at a time.
+At any given time, this small beach only has a few people visiting.
 The temperature of the water is perfect, making it difficult to leave!
 Its cove-like shape makes the waters extremely calm, like a swimming pool, and perfect for toddlers and young children.
-It’s also a great place for fishing.
 Anyone who is lucky enough to find this beach will want to keep it a secret as well!

 South of Puerto Vallarta in the Cabo Corrientes region, Playa Las Animas is a favorite among local families and tourists.
 To get there requires a scenic drive down the coast to the small fishing village of Boca de Tomatlan, followed by a 15-minute ride in a “panga” for roughly than $3 USD each way.